 PHSA's Compensation Policy Objectives are consistent with the updated compensation policy objectives contained in the Compensation Reference Plan Guidelines.
-Like other Health Authorities, PHSA has been subject to a management wage freeze since September 2012.
 The objectives are as follows:

 - A defensible compensation system recognizes the responsibility of the health sector to establish compensation levels that acknowledge fairness and the public's ability to pay.
 Compensation levels in the health sector will reflect the market average and will not lead the market.
-This ensures that taxpayers receive the maximum benefits from qualified individuals occupying jobs in the health sector. - External equity requires competitive levels of compensation be established, that address issues of attraction and retention, by analyzing compensation practices in relevant labour markets including British Columbia health sector bargaining associations. - 3.
+This ensures that taxpayers receive the maximum benefits from qualified individuals occupying jobs in the health sector. - 2.
+External equity requires competitive levels of compensation be established, that address issues of attraction and retention, by analyzing compensation practices in relevant labour markets including British Columbia health sector bargaining associations. - 3.
 Internal equity requires the relative worth of jobs be established by measuring the composite value of skill, effort, responsibility and working conditions. - 4.
 Compensation will reinforce and reward performance through measurable performance standards that support and promote a performance based culture. - 5.
 Compensation policies will comply with the intent and requirements of legislation and be non-discriminatory in nature.